cthorey/cthorey.github.io/_posts/2016-01-28-backpropagation.markdown

    backprop through all intermediate values
 2. Work out the derivatives on paper.

-The 2nd step made me realise  I did not fully understand backprogation before this  assignment.
+The 2nd step made me realize  I did not fully understand backprogation before this  assignment.
 Backpropation, an abbreviation  for "backward propagation of  errors", calculates  the gradient  of a  loss function
 $\mathcal{L}$ with respect to all the  parameters of the network.
 In our case,